noorawwad/todo-project/README.md

 1-Css is funy langauge but also need alot of practice so its just my first time in styling hope its will take your satisaction

 2-its talk the hole day its too too long

+## Question solution Task 6

+1-its was a little hard task its make me open my mind 2- Its take almost 4 hour as i gusses it will be